White Spot on Gum Above Tooth

-It also means you need to be sure to brush your teeth after every meal and look into ways to floss your teeth and brackets.
+It also means you must brush your teeth after every meal and look into ways to floss your teeth and brackets.
 One of the easiest ways to do this is to get a water flosser device.
 It works by gently irrigating the spaces between your teeth and between and around the brackets.
 This device helps basically blast out any food particles and keep your teeth clean.
 Plus the gum massage feels really good!

 Basically, while your tooth was covered by the bracket, certain minerals in your teeth were lost over time.
 This can lead to this part of your tooth appearing to be far whiter than the surrounding enamel.
 For individuals who have just gotten their braces off, this can feel like another setback as they are again self-conscious about their smile.
 However, there are multiple things you can do, and in some cases not do, to help get rid of these white spots.

 So do you wonder how to get rid of white spots on teeth?
 Let’s start with the easiest one first, do nothing.
 This may seem counterintuitive after you have been taking such a proactive role in maintaining your oral health and following your orthodontic treatments.
 The idea of doing nothing seems almost weird but if you simply go back to your life as normal, with normal brushing and flossing, over time these spots will go away on their own as your teeth all reach the same color over time.
 For individuals who want an affordable solution, then this one is by far the best because there are a few things cheaper than doing nothing.

 As mentioned earlier, sometimes it can be a loss of minerals in the tooth that leads to this discoloration.
 De-mineralization of the enamel, appearing as white spots, around fixed orthodontic appliances is a major challenge during and after orthodontic treatment with braces (Khoroushi & Kachuie, 2017).